 Have a go hero: Making your favicon high-res!

-A little known fact about the .ico format is that it can contains multiple versions of itself at different color depths and resolutions.
+A little known fact about the .ico format is that it can contain multiple versions of itself at different color depths and resolutions.
 This is how your operating system is able to display those "smooth icons" that seem to be the right resolution no matter how large or small they're displayed.
 You may have noticed that some favicons if saved as shortcuts to your desktop, look great and others look jaggy and terrible.
 The ones that look great take advantage of this feature.

 The three main sizes that Windows will display a favicon in are: 16x16, 32x32, and 48x48.
-I've seen favicons that go all the way up to 128 x128.
+Sometimes favicons go all the way up to 128 x128.
 It's up to you; just remember, the more resolutions, color depths, and transparencies you add, the larger your favicon file is and longer it will take to load.

 You'd basically use the same steps listed above to create your favicon, just starting with 48 x 48 pixels, then save it (so as to not overwrite your original file) down to 32 x 32 and last 16 x 16.
-I save each icon initially in PNG format, especially if I want the background to be transparent.
+It helps to save each icon initially in PNG format, especially if you want the background to be transparent.

-Again if you're using Photoshop, Telegraphics makes an additional plugin that will "bundle" all your favicon resolutions into one .ico file.
-It's called the IcoBundle Utility and it can be found at the same URL as the ICO Format plugin.

-If you don't want to use Photoshop, GIMP can again easily handle this task for you.
-Simply open up your largest icon file and then copy and paste each additional resolution into a New Layer within that file.
-Then follow GIMP's Save As options to save it as a Windows Icon *.ico file as shown in the following screenshot: